qgrid/qgrid.github.io/source/plugin/legend.md

 }
 ```

-Add angular component inside of q-grid component, after that a new action should appear.
+Add angular component inside of q-grid component and override legend template regarding to the task.

 ```typescript
 @Component({